 - 9:00 PM – Midnight, I’d do homework and study.

-So, although, I had actually come to Texas Tech to play football in hopes of getting a scholarship, it was my work ethic in the academic part that actually led to that scholarship.
+Basically, Phillips said that if I changed my degree plan slightly, they’d pay for my education.
+So, I went to Texas Tech to play football hoping to get a scholarship.
+However, it was my work ethic in the academic part that actually led to that scholarship.

-Lesson #4: A Strong Work Ethic Overcomes Most Deficiencies
+Life Lesson #4: A Strong Work Ethic Overcomes Most Deficiencies

 One of the projects that I worked on at ARCO was marketing and selling a gas plant in Enid, Oklahoma.
 Here I was, just 20 years old, and I was putting together marketing proposals, scheduling tours for prospective buyers, and working with the company attorneys to conduct the sealed bid auction and transfer ownership to the new owners.
 That experience in the business world was priceless.
 At the end of the summer, though, I had to travel to Dallas to give a presentation to my boss, my boss’ boss, the 11 other interns, their bosses, and some of the corporate vice presidents who flew in from Bakersfield, CA.

 A week before my presentation, my boss called me into his office.
 He told me that he had received word from corporate that since the price of oil was so low, ARCO was going to be downsizing.
 Unlike in years past when an intern was almost assured of coming back, they would have fewer spots next year.
 He suggested that I focus extra hard on my presentation.
 The presentation would be the one place for me to showcase what I had accomplished.